-Principal researcher: Allison Maikath
+Project lead: Allison Maikath

 Funded by: The Shah Family Foundation

 CFF's recently acquired Ecodrum™ Model 260 rotational, commercial composter gives our agricultural research team a living laboratory to better understand the optimal conditions for the on-site composting of organic waste materials, including animal manure, bedding materials, plant stalks, leaves, and other vegetative matter.
-CFF has identified the need for improvements in this process and welcomes opportunities for further research collaboration.